Magall/freightwaves/README.md

 ## File Structure
 For file naming, every vue instance starts with capital letter, every composing with 'use'.
-Enums names are uppercase and it's properties capital letter, constant names uppercase and if they are complex types the child props are all lower case.
+Enums names are uppercase and it's properties capital letter, constant names uppercased and if they are complex types the child props are all lower case.

 ### composables
 helper functions to reuse in the future
-###### useFetch
-Just encapsulate and return the result or error of a request, based on the url parameter.
-Possible evolution would be use the vue-query lib to handle api calls.
 ###### useNormalizeString
 Returns the received string  trimed and uppercase, it's usefull while comparing strings.
-###### useUpdateArrayByHash
-Here it's the one who merges a Map and an array based on an id property.
-Honestly it's the less probable to reuse on the fututre, due the especifc use case but I decided to move here specially for better readabillity of the function that calls it, it's much better have a function call with a meaninfull name than a complicated logic.
-Keeping functions simple =).

 ### components
 ###### Modal